blue-grey/blue-grey.github.io/data_science/index.md

   - Creating a Modern OCR Pipeline Using Computer Vision and Deep Learning [[link]](https://blogs.dropbox.com/tech/2017/04/creating-a-modern-ocr-pipeline-using-computer-vision-and-deep-learning/)
   - For Your Ears Only: Personalizing Spotify Home with Machine Learning [[link]](https://labs.spotify.com/2020/01/16/for-your-ears-only-personalizing-spotify-home-with-machine-learning/?utm_campaign=The%20Data%20Science%20Roundup&utm_medium=email&utm_source=Revue%20newsletter)
   - Fighting Financial Fraud with Targeted Friction [[link]](https://medium.com/airbnb-engineering/fighting-financial-fraud-with-targeted-friction-82d950d8900e)
+  - Really fantastic walkthrough of data science at a company, including what they automate in their pipeline so that new grads can contribute from day 1 without tanking production code [[link]](https://syslog.ravelin.com/data-science-best-practices-843c9693db8)

 ## Building a portfolio/website